Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Makes a user or role immune from automated moderation actions.
+Remove a user or role from being immune to automated moderation actions.

 **Examples:**
     - ``[p]autoimmune remove @TwentySix`` - Removes a user.